dherman/tc39-codex-wiki/data/es6/index.md

 These ES6 feature proposals are **not yet final**.
 Read about the [Harmony process](/about/harmony) to learn more about proposal status.

-ES6 reached "proposal freeze" in April, 2011: no new major proposals can be added, although proposals can still be removed.
+ES6 reached "proposal freeze" in May, 2011: no new major proposals can be added, although proposals can still be removed.
 TC39 is targeting a release date of December, 2013 for the official ES6 standard, but JS engines are implementing individual features before the spec is finalized.

 ## Scoping